 She was referring to the guy she’d met online whose photos showed him to be Jon Hamm’s double.
 However, when she met him in person, he turned out to have no resemblance whatsoever to Jon Hamm.
 He had no car, no job, and no teeth either.
 “Not one tooth in his whole head,” – she repeated aloud for days afterward.

 So, I agreed to take it one step at a time and not give out too much personal information until I met Molly in person and checked her teeth out myself.

-The moment of truth came at a writers’ conference that both of us attended last spring.
+The moment of truth came at a writers’ conference that both of us attended before Covid was even a thing.
 From the instant we quite literally bumped (some would say smacked) into each other in an enthusiastic greeting in the lobby, we were inseparable.

 We had so much to tell each other and yet at the same time it seemed that the things that really mattered – our hearts, our souls, our characters – were somehow already magically known to each other.
 We left the conference with our virtual friendship cemented in the real world.

 On the plane ride home Saturday night, I looked out the window, watching the blinking lights on the wing cut a path through the darkness.
 Maybe that’s how the give and take of life works, I thought.
 Life had given me a fair share of darkness lately, but in a gracious and merciful gesture, it had also provided a light to help guide me through it.

 That light was Molly, and I was overcome with gratitude for life’s lovely and unexpected gift to me.
 And, icing on the cake here, I think she even has all her own teeth!

 Have you made a new friend who brought positivity and light into your life during a dark time?
 Has someone come into your life in your sixties who you feel you have known forever?
 Have you met someone online who has turned out to be a good friend?